Posted: Sat Nov 13, 2010 21:40 Post subject: Need help with unlisted Router SMC Barricade N

 It is a nice little piece of router, very well built.

-The only disadvantage I can see and which it shares with other Ralink based routers is the small amount of free ram, 3.5MB with wifi disabled and around 1MB when enabling wifi. _________________ I'm on a whiskey diet, lost 3 days already
+The only disadvantage I can see and which it shares with other Ralink based routers is the small amount of free ram, 3.5MB with wifi disabled and around 1MB when enabling wifi. _________________ I started out with nothing, and I've still got most of it left

 I can't help you with the serial pinout since I've not got the router here but from what I remember the 5 pins where +3.3V , tx (or rx), rx (or tx), gnd, and unused.